 - Add the creme fraiche, some black pepper and mix.

-- Place the skillet into a preheated oven of 425 degrees F and cook for 20-25 minutes or until until golden brown.
+- Place the skillet into a preheated oven of 425 degrees F and cook for 20-25 minutes or until golden brown.

 - Serve the Tartiflette piping hot.